MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/best-practices-analyzer/Avoid-installing-RemoteFX-on-a-computer-configured-as-a-domain-controller.md

 ---
 title: Avoid installing RemoteFX on a computer that is configured as an Active Directory domain controller
-description: "Online version of the text for this Best Practices Analyzer rule." ms.prod: windows-server
+description: Online version of the text for this Best Practices Analyzer rule. ms.prod: windows-server
 manager: dongill
 ms.technology: compute-hyper-v
 ms.author: kathydav